-Major Status: Channel Ready (0000) Substatus: Reader Plugboard No. (XXXXXX) Meaning of Status Return: When Channel Ready status is returned for any command addressed to the Perforated Tape Reader/Punch, the substatus field will contain the 6 bit number which has been wired into the Reader Plugboard.
-If no Reader Plugboard is present a $(77)8$ substatus is sent from the peripheral.
-Action taken by GEEPR: On Initiation and Termination: Status returns are passed back to user program.
-Major Status: Attention (0010) Substatus: Out of Tape (0000X1) Meaning of Status Return: Either the punch or the reader has run out of tape, or the tape has broken.
+Major Status: Channel Ready (0000) Substatus: Reader Plugboard No. (XXXXXXX)

+When Channel Ready status is returned for any command addressed to the Perforated Tape Reader/Punch, the substatus field will contain the 6 bit number which has been wired into the Reader Plugboard.
+If no Reader Plugboard is present a (77)8 substatus is sent from the peripheral.

+On Initiation and Termination: Status returns are passed back to user program.

+Major Status: Attention (0010) Substatus: Out of Tape (0000X1)

+Either the punch or the reader has run out of tape, or the tape has broken.
 This condition can also occur if the tension is too tight between the punch head and the supply reel.

-Action taken by GEEPR: On Initiation and Termination: Status returns are passed back to user program.
-Major Status: Attention (0010) Substatus: Manual Halt (00001X) Meaning of Status Return: One or more of the following switches has been actuated: a) Manual HALT switch (both punch and reader are inoperable). b) READER TAPE LOAD switch (only the reader is inoperable). c) PUNCH TAPE LOAD switch (only the punch is inoperable). d) ON/OFF LINE switch set to OFF LINE.
-Action taken by GEEPR: On Initiation and Termination: GEEPR will resume normal operation when the attention condition is cleared.
+On Initiation and Termination: Status returns are passed back to user program.

+Major Status: Attention (0010) Substatus: Manual Halt (00001X)

+One or more of the following switches has been actuated:

+- a) Manual HALT switch (both punch and reader are inoperable). - b) READER TAPE LOAD switch (only the reader is inoperable). - c) PUNCH TAPE LOAD switch (only the punch is inoperable). - d) ON/OFF LINE switch set to OFF LINE.

+On Initiation and Termination: GEEPR will resume normal operation when the attention condition is cleared.

-PERFORATED TAPE READER/PUNCH (Continued)
+PERFORATED TAPE READER / PUNCH (Continued)